amabdulr/CNWG/10-Core Writing Structures.md

 - **Example 1: Glossary of Terms**

-  - "The following terms are used throughout this document."
+  - "These terms are used throughout this document."

     - **Bandwidth**: the amount of data that can be transmitted in a fixed amount of time.

-    - **Latency**: the delay before a transfer of data begins following an instruction.

     - **Throughput**: the amount of data moved successfully from one place to another in a given time period.